 Polaris and the Consumer Products Safety Commission (CPSC) issued a statement declaring that certain Polaris models (RZR 900 and 1000) prone to combust, and some ATVs that had been recalled and repaired had later ignited, resulting in the total loss of the vehicle.

 Design flaws have shown up in several Polaris models and the company has issued dozens of recalls.
 Polaris has termed these burn hazards “thermal hazards,” a soft euphemism for the tendency of RZRs, Rangers, Turbos, Generals, Slingshots, and snowmobiles to catch fire.
-Polaris RZR 900 and RZR 1000 models are still at risk of combusting and injuring consumers.
+Polaris RZR 900 and RZR 1000 models are still at risk of catching fire and injuring Ohio consumers.

-If you or a loved one suffered an injury involving Polaris ATVs, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one suffered an injury involving Polaris ATVs in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding injuries that stem from an ATV accident.